 Consider Countries with a Higher GDP

-For example, if you get lots of traffic from the United Kingdom, you can safely wager that more people, on average, will click (and buy your products) compared to traffic from Jamaica.
+For example, if you get lots of traffic from the USA, UK, Canada or Australia, you can safely expect that more people, on average, will have the budget to buy the product.

 You can see your website’s traffic sources in Google Analytics by going to Audience > Geo > Location.